Likes and Dislikes ESL Games, Activities and Worksheets

 Food Likes and Dislikes

-ESL Likes and Dislikes Worksheet - Vocabulary and Reading Exercises: Matching, Short Answer Questions - Speaking Activity: Asking and Answering Questions - Pair Work - Beginner (A1) - 25 minutes
+ESL Likes and Dislikes Worksheet - Vocabulary Reading and Writing Exercises: Matching, Categorising, Answering Questions, Writing Sentences - Speaking Activity - Pair Work - Beginner (A1) - 25 minutes

 In this comprehensive likes and dislikes worksheet, students learn and practice how to talk about food and drink preferences using love, like, dislike and hate.
-First, students match opinion verbs with pictures.
-Students then sort ten food and drink items, according to their preferences.
-Next, students work with a partner and take it in turns to ask and answer questions about their likes and dislikes for the ten food and drink items using the example on the worksheet as a guide.
+Students begin by matching the verbs love, like, dislike and hate with pictures.
+Students then sort ten food and drink items according to their preferences.
+Next, in pairs, students take turns asking and answering Do you like...? questions about the ten food and drink items.
 After that, students read about food and drink that four people love, like, dislike or hate.
-Finally, students answer questions about the four people's food and drink preferences.
+Finally, students answer questions about the four people's food and drink preferences in sentence form.

 Food Likes and Dislikes Preview